 For those of you who are allergic to shea butter check the ingredients list for its different denominations like Butyrospermum Parkii or Karite Butter.

 When it comes to coconut oil, and according to the research I did, there are quite a few ingredients that can be derived from coconut.
 The difficulty, however, remains in the fact that these ingredients can also come from palm oil and this is, more often than not, not specified on products.

 You can find ingredients like Sodium Cocoyl Isethionate, Sodium Cocoyl Isethionate or Lauric Acid, for which coconut oil doesn’t come to mind.
 Below is a free PDF list of 60+ ingredients gathered from different sources (1) (2) (3).
 Please be aware that this is not an extensive list and reliability may not be the best, if you have been diagnosed through an allergy test help make the list complete and leave a comment.

-To have access to the list of coconut derived ingredients that can be present in your products download the free PDF below.
-You can also download the Skin Safe App which gives you ‘information on beauty and skin care products listed by ingredients that tells you which products are safe to use’.
+To have access to the list of coconut-derived ingredients that can be present in your products download the free PDF below.
+You can also download the Skin Safe App which gives you ‘information on beauty and skincare products listed by ingredients that tell you which products are safe to use’.
 Yes, there’s hair care information as well as household.
 Check it out.

 I wanted to be able to give you a list of products you can use without coconut and shea butter, but this is a research that is far too extensive to undertake and personal to your own allergies.
 So instead I give in this post some common ingredients that you may be sensitive or allergic to and I ask you to share your own experiences and products that have helped you.